roo2/broken-site/frontend/README.md

-# Site Diagnostics Pro - Frontend
+# BrokenSite - Frontend

-A modern React frontend for the Site Diagnostics Pro web application.
+A modern React frontend for the BrokenSite web application.
 Built with Vite, SCSS, and modern React patterns.

 ## Features